Game Design: How Did We Do It for Heroes?

 “You give this to a graphic designer,” then “to the art department,” he explained.
 The designers and artists were to transform these drawings into what they would potentially look like in the game.

-In this process, they also had to consider the playability of the game.
-It should not only have good graphics, animation, effects, and so on.
-It should also be fun and easy to play.
+They collaborated, asked questions, and exchanged ideas to improve the concept.
+In the process, they had to consider the playability of the game.
+It should not only have good graphics, animation, effects, and so on but should also be fun and easy to play.

 But it was challenging.
 “You imagine it’s going to be fun.
 You try to prototype it.
 But until you can see it, you don’t know,” Sam confessed.